 VAT is not included See general terms for elearning-courses

-The course provides in-depth knowledge of hazardous areas and the risks associated with working in such areas.
+The course provides basic knowledge of hazardous areas and the risks associated with passing through or working in such areas.

 For example, an oil platform, processing plant, refinery, distillery, tanker, silo, petrol station or a place where an explosive atmosphere may occur due to gas, liquid vapor, liquid mist or dust mixed with air.